Priyanshg0211/Flutter-Documentation/README.md

 * Scaffold Class in Flutter
 * Types of Widgets

+# Bonus

+In this section, I've covered the important widget.
+Below are the topics I've covered:

+* BottomNavigationBar Widget in Flutter
+* ClipRRect Widget in Flutter
+* Drawer Widget in Flutter
+* Flutter – RichText Widget

 Feel free to explore these topics to get a solid understanding of Dart before diving deeper into Flutter.